 Were these crocidolite layers in the rock??
 Perhaps not, but I was leaving them well alone …

 Like I said.
 No place for a coward.

-After the de-gazettal of Wittenoom, nearby Tom Price*** inherited the ‘Karijini Gateway’ tag and is the closest provider of goods and services.
+After the de-gazettal of Wittenoom, the nearby town of Tom Price*** inherited the ‘Karijini Gateway’ tag and is the closest provider of goods and services.

-But now, although only a small stretch of the 40+ km length of Dales Gorge is accessible, it’s a diverse and spectacular couple of kilometres.
+Although only a small stretch of the 40+ km length of Dales Gorge is accessible, it’s a diverse and spectacular few kilometres.

-The rocks and ledges that had given way to the river and trees now gave way to a series of cascades as we headed towards Fortescue Falls.
+The rocks and ledges that had first given way to the river and trees.
+Now they gave way to a series of cascades as we headed towards Fortescue Falls.

-Negotiating the treacherous and slippery stepping stones across the river, then up the natural rock layer steps and stairs to the top of the falls, we settled back for lunch – and a show!
+We negotiated the treacherous and slippery stepping stones across the river.
+Then we climbed the natural rock layer steps and stairs to the top of the falls.
+And then it was time for lunch – and a show!

-In the absence of bars and nightclubs, why not use the falls and pool below as an alternative outback meat market?
+With no bars or nightclubs within cooee, the falls and pool below had become an alternative outback meat market.